-In the Schedule Maintenance dialog you can create a time interval where Performance Center will not send notifications about any normal threshold violations or performance problems.
+The Schedule Maintenance dialog box lets you create a time interval where Performance Center will not send notifications about any normal threshold violations or performance problems.
 For example, if you know you will run an Oracle database cold backup every day between three and four am, you can use the Schedule Maintenance to create a blackout schedule so that you are not notified.

-On the Maintenance menu, you can open the Schedule Maintenance dialog where you can view schedules.
+On the Maintenance menu, you can open the Schedule Maintenance dialog box where you can view schedules.
 If you are logged into the datasource as an Administrator, you can add, edit, delete, and attach schedules.